sebasotto98/byzantine-fault-tolerant-bank/README.md

 2. History (credit/withdrawal)

+# Generate key pairs for all entities

+Since this project will mostly be executed on the same computer, we have created a script to generate all the key pairs more easily.
+In production this script would not be used, since entities must not have access to each others private keys.
+To run the script simply execute:

+`./generateKeys.sh`

 # Compile and execute project

 We built this project with the help of maven, which allows for faster and simple compiling and execution.